Inspiring and motivating audiences to build skills, beauty, and wisdom through gardening.

 Marianne Willburn, Bio

-Though in small gardens for most of her adult life, she now gardens intensively and exhaustively on ten acres and shares her expertise each week with readers online and in print.
+She now gardens intensively on ten acres in a rural corner of Northern Virginia and shares her expertise each week with readers online and in print.

 For more information:

-*Custom presentations are also available for your group.
+*Custom presentations may also be available for your group.

 Big Dreams, Small Garden: